Gabriel-Wright/User-Management-Technical-Exercise/README.md

 ### Success!

 Hopefully your two layers should be connected.
-I have left the test data that originally came with this solution in.
+I have left in the test data that originally came with this solution.

-## Packages added

--   Serilog.AspNetCore — Structured logging support
--   Serilog.Sinks.File — File-based log output
--   Serilog.Sinks.Console — Console log output
+### Thank you

+Thank you for reviewing my project.
+I enjoyed working on it :) .
+I look forward to any feedback I receive.

+-   Gabriel